toncho11/DosWindowsNet/README.md

 Things to add:
   * more Windows/Controls
-  * implement Windows overlay (several windows on top of each other), currently there is a simplified implementation
+  * implement Windows overlay (several windows on top of each other)
   * add shadow to DosWindow